cinghie/wordpress-starter-pack/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.12 - 2021-12-17 =

+* FEATURE: Semantic versioning feature that when enabled it will allow only patch/security release updates for plugins and/or themes
+* FIX: The log table didn't get updated when upgrading from the very old table versions (1.0.0 and 1.1.3) to the current latest (1.1.5)

+= 9.0.11 - 2021-12-08 =

+* FIX: Change the order (priority) of auto_update_plugin/theme filters to make the 'Safe Mode' feature (Premium) work properly
+* TWEAK: Improve the way errors are handled before and after a plugin activation takes place (deactivated plugins must be reactivated immediately regardless of whether or not the plugins contain a fatal error)
+* TWEAK: Change use of '$' to local/function scope, to prevent conflicts

+= 9.0.10 - 2021-09-28 =

+* FIX: Inconsistent behaviour of the 'manually update' option of the plugin updates setting (it updated plugins to their major/minor version that shouldn't have happened)
+* FIX: Problematic plugins that cause a PHP fatal error after their automatic updates were downloaded and installed don't get deactivated properly
+* FIX: The email report that falsely reports successful plugin reactivations
+* FIX: Make sure auto update status in the updates screen UI page always reflect the change made from the EUM updates settings page
+* FIX: Unformatted string notice appears on the admin dashboard
+* TWEAK: Simplify 'WordPress core updates` setting by eliminating redundant or unnecessary options whilst preserving user preferences
+* TWEAK: Change the misleading checkbox text label of the WordPress core updates setting that has led to confusion
+* TWEAK: Override WordPress core auto-updates settings by not showing it in the updates screen UI (wp-admin/update-core.php)

+= 9.0.9 - 2021-06-12 =

+* FEATURE: Add the ability to disable update notification emails completely when a plugin updates automatically
+* TWEAK: Added Update URI header field to avoid accidentally being overwritten with an update of a plugin of a similar name from the WordPress.org Plugin Directory.
+* TWEAK: Added stacktrace column to the logging table to log a PHP stack trace
+* TWEAK: Correct misnamed array key when migrating theme options
+* TWEAK: Prevent a couple of PHP undefined variable log notices upon de-installation
+* TWEAK: Prevent a potential unwanted PHP debugging notice in MPSUM_Disable_Updates::http_request_args_remove_plugins_themes()
+* TWEAK: Update seasonal notices

 = 9.0.8 - 2021-03-08 =